javjm2/Example-Python-Test-Framework/README.md

 These tests can also be run inside a docker container.
 Below are the steps to get the container up and running.
 You will need to have docker desktop installed beforehand for these steps.

 1. Open Docker Desktop
-2. `docker build -t selenium-sweet-shop-test .` - This will build the docker container
+2. `docker build -t cushon-tests .` - This will build the docker container
-3. `docker run --rm selenium-sweet-shop-test` - This will execute the tests against chrome inside the container and teardown the container
+3. `docker run --rm cushon-tests` - This will execute the tests against chrome inside the container and teardown the container

-#### Running specific tests
+### Running specific tests

 Here are a couple of commands to help you run a subset of the tests

 - Run a single test using its name - `pytest -k  <test name>`
+- Run all System tests - `pytest tests/test_ui.py`
-- Run all tests in a file - `pytest tests/<test file name>.py`
+- Run all API tests - `pytest tests/test_api.py`

-**Note:** If you want to use the commands that run specific tests in a container, you will want to preface the commands with `docker run --rm selenium-sweet-shop-test`.
+**Note:** If you want to use the commands that run specific tests in a container, you will want to preface the commands with `docker run --rm cushon-tests`.

 So as an example, the command to run the sweet shop login test will be:
-`docker run --rm selenium-sweet-shop-test pytest -k test_login`
+`docker run --rm cushon-tests pytest -k test_login`

 #### Creating a test report